Operation 1111: Fighting along the Karenni-Shan Border area

 while in early January 2025 reports emerged that the Junta is supporting the Pa-O National Army offensive in the northern border area with airstrikes.

 El Pais reports that Demoso has become a place for refugees to shelter.
 Housing some 150,000 people today.
 While it mentions fighting on the "Loikaw front".
-With KNDF General Maui stating "Without enough weapons for a frontal assault, tactics and intelligence are everything in the outcome of the conflict.
+With KNDF General Maui stating, "Without enough weapons for a frontal assault, tactics and intelligence are everything in the outcome of the conflict.
 We must make sure that the army comes after us and falls in our trap."

 While Myanmar Peace Monitor reports Loikaw Prison was excluded from a recent amnesty issued by the Junta.

-By mid January skirmishing was reported within the vicinity of Loikaw, with brunt airstrikes being around Mobye.
-One killed and one wounded was reported in this fighting in Mobye by Karenni resistance.
+By mid-January, skirmishing was reported within the vicinity of Loikaw, with the brunt of the airstrikes being around Mobye.
+One killed and one wounded were reported in this fighting in Mobye by Karenni resistance.

 During this time Min Aung Hlaing stated in his opinion, the destruction now seen in Kayah state is the fault of the Karenni resistance.

-Towards later half of January reports emerged of fighting on Loikaws outskits.
-This while Tatmadaw wants to reopen the University of Loikaw.
+Towards the latter half of January, reports emerged of fighting on Loikaws outskits.
+This, while Tatmadaw wants to reopen the University of Loikaw.
 Locals interviewed stated this fighting was the reason they did not yet want to return to Loikaw.

 Fight for control of Mobye

 Tatmadaw has succeeded in taking Mobye, the town, during its offensive in December.
-Now as of early February the KNDF launches an advance to retake the town.
+Now as of early February, the KNDF launches an advance to retake the town.
 Tatmadaw reportedly took Mobye with 700 troops deployed to the task.

-By Middle February, 80% of Historical Karenni State is estimated by Democratic Voice of Burma as under resistance control.
+By middle February, 80% of the Historical Karenni State is estimated by the Democratic Voice of Burma as under resistance control.
 On February 17 Karenni Army is reported to have taken the last Tatmadaw outpost along the Kayah-Thai border.
 With said assault starting on 12 February with artillery and drone strikes on the 40 man strong Tatmadaw outpost.
 Reports of some Tatmadaw conscripts defecting to KNDF had emerged; "Most defectors are young men who were forcibly conscripted under the junta's military service law and sent to the frontlines."

 By February 22, more defections were reported and 'clashes' in Mobye.

-Reports of Tatmadaw looting of homes reported in Pekhon township, it's town and villages.
+Reports of Tatmadaw looting of homes are reported in Pekhon township, its town and villages.
 With intense fighting reported there.

 Early March, reports of air and artillery strikes in Pekhon and Loikaw.
 "Heavy Clashes" reported in Mobye.